vlraik/CapsNet-GAN-Tensorflow/README.md

    Resulting generated images of the network are on the way.
 I'll soon commit them.

 ## Note
-   -If the CapsNetGANs.py does not work on your machine due to GPU Memory constraint, try CapsNetGANs2.py, in this only the discriminator has the CapsNet layer and thus takes much lesser memory.
+   <del>-If the CapsNetGANs.py does not work on your machine due to GPU Memory constraint, try CapsNetGANs2.py, in this only the discriminator has the CapsNet layer and thus takes much lesser memory.</del> Optimised for memory constraints.

    -Added the CapsNet layer to the generative model, but the entire network hogs a lot of GPU memory, need to find a way to reduce it in the next commit.